jshun/ppopp20-ae/README.md

 ```

 The following command runs all of algorithms on a varying number of
-hyperedges (Figure 3 in the paper), and outputs the numbers to a file:
+hyperedges (Figure 3 in the paper), and outputs the numbers to a
+file.
+The files for this experiment can be downloaded by going to the
+inputs/ directory, and running the download_datasets script described
+above with the "SIZES" argument.

 ```
 $ ./run_varying_hyperedges | tee varying_hyperedges_results.txt
 ```

-The following computes the running time of sparse, dense, and hybrid
+The following command computes the running time of sparse, dense, and
-traversals on com-Orkut and LiveJournal (Figures 4 and 5 in the
+hybrid traversals on com-Orkut and LiveJournal (Figures 4 and 5 in the
-paper), and outputs the numbers to a file:
+paper), and outputs the numbers to a file.
+The files for this
+experiment can be downloaded by going to the inputs/ directory, and
+running the download_datasets script described above with the
+"DIRECTION" argument.

 ```
 $ ./run_directions | tee directions_results.txt
 ```

-The following computes the running time using different thresholds for
+The following command computes the running time using different
-direction-optimization on com-Orkut and LiveJournal (Figures 6 and 7
+thresholds for direction-optimization on com-Orkut and LiveJournal
-in the paper), and outputs the numbers to a file:
+(Figures 6 and 7 in the paper), and outputs the numbers to a file.
+The files for this experiment can be downloaded by going to the
+inputs/ directory, and running the download_datasets script described
+above with the "DIRECTION" argument.

 ```
 $ ./run_thresholds | tee thresholds_results.txt
 ```

-The following computes the running time on the clique-expanded graph
+The following command computes the running time on the clique-expanded
-for Friendster using breadth-first search, connected components, and
+graph for Friendster using breadth-first search, connected components,
-SSSP in Ligra.
-This script assumes that the clique-expanded graph for
+and SSSP in Ligra.
+This script assumes that the clique-expanded graph
-Friendster has been downloaded (see instructions above for downloading
+for Friendster has been downloaded (see instructions above for
-the datasets).
+downloading the large datasets).

 ```
 $ cd ..;